Are your strange symptoms caused by mold exposure?

 - Metallic taste in the mouth

-On their own, the above symptoms seem random and confusing.
+On their own, these symptoms of mold exposure seem random and confusing.
 They’re bound to stump any doctor not trained in mold illness.
-But when many of the above symptoms are occurring simultaneously, the clinical picture starts to look more and more like mold exposure/illness.
+But when many of these symptoms are occurring at the same time, the clinical picture starts to look more and more like mold exposure/illness.

-If you’ve got a number of the above symptoms, it’s time to start looking to mold exposure as a potential cause!
+If you’ve got a number of unexplained symptoms, it’s time to start looking to mold exposure as a potential cause!

 How does mold exposure cause so many symptoms?

-Mold allergies will occur while you’re exposed to mold.
+The first is a mold allergy.
+Mold allergies happen with mold exposure.
 Common symptoms of a mold allergy are: (5)

 - Post nasal drip